 Certainly your students will make plenty of errors, even at C1 level.
 Whether it’s stumbling over pronunciation, false friends, wrong verb conjugation or issues with sentence structure, you will need to help out with corrections during every class you teach.

-So coax your students to make the correction themselves and learn the transformational power of asking CCQs.
+So coax your students to make the correction themselves and learn the transformational power of asking CCQs (concept checking questions).

 2. Ask CCQs (Concept checking questions)